Marine Corps Air Station Beaufort: Education

-The Department of Defense Education Activity (DoDEA) is the local school district for people living on the property of MCAS Beaufort.
-It operates Elliott Elementary School (PreKindergarten-Grade 2) and Bolden Elementary/Middle School (grades 3-8).
+The Department of Defense Education Activity (DoDEA) is the local school district for the following people living on the property of MCAS Beaufort: children of Department of Defense employees living in the permanent housing, and children of civilians working for the United States federal government living in the permanent housing.
+The DoDEA operates Elliott Elementary School (PreKindergarten-Grade 2) and Bolden Elementary/Middle School (grades 3-8).

-Beaufort County School District operates public high schools serving MCAS Beaufort, and in sum has the highest number of students, of any school system, affiliated with MCAS Beaufort.
+Beaufort County School District (BCSD) operates public high schools serving MCAS Beaufort, and in sum has the highest number of students, of any school system, affiliated with MCAS Beaufort.
+Battery Creek High School is the zoned public high school for MCAS Beaufort.
+Additionally, while BCSD does not specify school zoning for MCAS Beaufort for the elementary level, in 2024 it stated that Robert Smalls International Academy is the zoned middle school.